How should programs implement a custom measure?

 - Don’t take the scores for custom measures at face value.
 It is tempting to apply a simple scoring or weighting procedure to the results of the custom measure, such as summing, averaging, or standardizing.
 However, unless your measure has specific mathematical properties these methods will simply bias the results in new and exciting ways.
 Work with a measurement expert to determine the best way to interpret scores.

 Once you have developed a custom measure, the best thing to do with it is to fully document its development and share it with the world.
-Not only will you be helping future researchers speed up their projects, you will also benefit from the accretion of validity evidence over time.
+Not only will you be helping future researchers and evaluation consultants speed up their projects, you will also benefit from the accretion of validity evidence over time.
 The more people that use and test a custom measure, the more we understand about its strengths and drawbacks, and ultimately, the more we understand about our evaluations.

 Read more of our latest blogs!